 Each patch is 1" x 1 3/4" so I'll be able to use the linen strips from Remember 2016.
-And I'm using a combination of Jude's paperless patching and Pojagi seaming, along with split back stitch for the lettering and numbering.
+And I'm using Jude's paperless patching, along with split back stitch for the lettering and numbering.
 When working light floss on dark linen, I also wrap the back stitches for a more solid line.

 Since I wanted to record temperature as well as rain this year, I cribbed off the newspaper weather map and came up with a range of colors for each ten degrees:

 40s ...
 Blues